 Three Times Bad once contributed to a series of sold-out performances at University of San Francisco, pairing its music with the modern-dance choreography of Megan Nicely.
-Teaming up with local bluegrass concert promoter Shelby Ash, Jesus also co-produced Boograss!
+Teaming up with local bluegrass concert promoter Shelby Ash, Jesus also co-produced the inaugural Boograss!
 Halloween Hoedown & Burlesque Show at Slim’s in San Francisco, partnering Three Times Bad with the Pine Box Boys, Salacious Underground Burlesque, Coffin Hunter, and Jesus’ latest video (on a side note: badbadbad, the documentary film based on themes of his novel, was an Official Selection of the 2012 Indie Fest USA International Film Festival).
 He produced a similar program for a festive 420 weekend at Brick & Mortar and Aubergine After Dark, teaming Three Times Bad with Jugtown Pirates, Salacious Burlesque, and Krysta & the Wild Things.
 These shows were documented on the live download album Goodbye Taxes, Hello Mary Jane!